nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-use-rich-text-editor-rte-for-article-publishing.md

 Here's a quick example to retrieve only the latest version of an image.

-//TODO check with UI team what we should provide by default in the template: e.g. results layout for people to have the custom code or not to avoid them having to maintain it?

 1. In Studio Modeler, go to **External Templates**; import the **Rich Text Editor Default Configuration** template.
 1. Go to **Configuration** > **Page Providers**; select the `document_picker` page provider.
 1. Replace the query filter with the following:

 ```
-ecm:mixinType != 'HiddenInNavigation' AND ecm:mixinType = 'Picture' AND ecm:isTrashed = 0 AND ecm:isVersion = 1 AND ecm:isLatestVersion = 1
+ecm:mixinType != 'HiddenInNavigation' AND ecm:mixinType = 'Picture' AND ecm:isTrashed = 0 AND file:content IS NOT NULL AND ecm:isVersion = 1 AND ecm:isLatestVersion = 1
 ```

 Save and [deploy your configuration]({{page page='nuxeo-dev-tools-extension'}}#hot-reload) to see the result.
 Make sure you have created a version for your pictures to see them appear in the list.